-Thirty-eight million rental units make up approximately one-third of the households in the U.S. The federal government estimates that housing costs should take up no more than 30% of the household budget.
+The federal government estimates that housing costs should take up no more than 30% of the household budget.
 Yet, available and affordable rental units are out of reach for most low-income households.
-For those at the extremely low-income level, lack of affordable housing often leads to homelessness.
+According to HUD’s Worst Case Housing Needs 2011: Report to Congress, (released on August 16, 2013) the number of renters with worst-case housing needs grew to a record 8.48 million.
+There has been a 43% increase in worst-case housing needs since 2007.

-Rental properties comprised almost 40% of recent foreclosures and renters found themselves in precarious positions.
-Assistance was provided to keep some rental units operating, which limited the number of households becoming homeless but low-income households continue to struggle.
-There are not sufficient housing stock or housing vouchers.
+Rental properties comprised nearly half of all recent foreclosures, and renters have found themselves in precarious positions.
+Assistance was provided to keep some rental units operating, which limited the number of households becoming homeless, but low-income households continue to struggle.
+Housing stock and housing vouchers (which continue to be cut) are insufficient for the numbers that need them.
 Shelters are above capacity and thousands are living on the streets, bunking with friends and family, or living in their cars.

-NETWORK supports programs to support secure and affordable homes for all, particularly those with the least economic power.
+NETWORK supports programs that will provide secure and affordable homes for all, particularly those with the least economic power.
 We support efforts to “green ” housing units both as a means of providing healthy housing and to preserve a healthy ecosystem in which all of us live.
 We also work on the National Housing Trust Fund and Housing Choice Vouchers .